8.1 Your Responsibilities

 You must use the systems within the apartments carefully and in line with the user manuals.
 You will be provided with all relevant user manuals and should familiarise yourself with them before attempting to use the services to avoid damage or system failures.
 Please also ensure all user manuals are left in the property at the end of your tenancy.

 You must adequately heat and cool the apartments to avoid condensation build up or frozen pipes.
 It is your responsibility to ensure that an adequate temperature is maintained at all times in the property.
 If you will be absent form the property during the winter please leave the heating set at a low temperature and let the Resident Services Manager know you will be away so that the apartment can be checked in your absence.

 You must carefully look after your flat keys and building fobs.
 Your Resident Services Manager will hold a management set of keys on site and as such, should you lose your keys or lock yourself out, they will be able to allow you access to the apartment.
-However, if Savills or a locksmith is called out to enable you to gain entry to the property, a charge will be made of the call out.
+However, if JLL or a locksmith is called out to enable you to gain entry to the property, a charge will be made of the call out.
 If it is necessary to change locks because you have lost your keys it is your responsibility to pay these costs.
-If at anytime you arrange for the locks to be changed you must provide Savills with a complete set of the new keys immediately, however please note this should not be done without the prior permission in writing from the Savills Property Manager.
+If at anytime you arrange for the locks to be changed you must provide JLL with a complete set of the new keys immediately, however please note this should not be done without the prior permission in writing from the JLL Property Manager.

 All animals and pets are strictly prohibited at the building.
 This includes those visiting with any guests you may have.